 - MS flares or exacerbations

 These tips can also help you stay safe behind the wheel:

 - If fatigue is your biggest challenge, allow for adequate rest breaks and share the driving on long road trips.

-- Find a friend to chauffeur you, if you aren’t up to the task, or ask them to take care of errands.
+- Find a friend to chauffeur you or ask them to take care of errands.

 - Call a friend if you find yourself in strange territory.
-Try using a locator app paired with two phones (yours and a friend’s).
+Try using a locator app paired with 2 phones (yours and a friend's).

 - Print out directions or use a cellphone map application when driving to unfamiliar locations.